 Is Nursing Requirements in Canada a reality?

-Before taking a leap to pursue a nursing career in Canada, it’s always a good idea to consider whether the requirements of nursing in Canada are based on facts and support the future of international students.
-The reality is, in fact, in your favour.
+Before leaping to pursue a nursing career in Canada, it’s always a good idea to consider whether the requirements of nursing in Canada are based on facts and support the future of international students.
+The reality is, in fact, in your favor.

 With the covid-19 changing the whole scenario of the healthcare system, the demand for nurses in Canada is quite high.
 The healthcare industry across the world requires strong and dedicated manpower to cope with the crisis of pandemics and provide much-needed assistance in the medical system.